Timeless Farmhouse Kitchen Renovation on a Budget

 The microwave is going bye-bye as well.

-We plan to get a vent hood and build a box around it to make it hidden and part of the existing cabinetry.
+We found a scratch and dent vent hood and built a box around it to make it hidden.
+Our hope is to create a modern design that becomes a part of the existing cabinetry.

 When you are making over a room on a teeny budget, sometimes the tough stuff is left for you to do.

-This house only has a ceiling height of 8 feet, and sometimes the moulding around the top makes the walls appear smaller.
+This house only has a ceiling height of 8 feet, and sometimes the moulding around the top makes the walls appear smaller, so we removed the crown molding.

-After all the trim was gone, we started the messy task of scraping the ceiling.
+After all the trim was gone, we started the messy task of scraping the popcorn ceiling.

-After scraping almost all the ceilings in our home, I’ve learned a few tricks that help control the mess and make for a quick DIY.
+And after scraping almost all the ceilings in our home, we have learned a few tricks scraping popcorn ceilings that help control the mess and make for a quick DIY.

 The ceilings were primed and then painted.

-I’m hoping to add some DIY Wooden Beams like we did in our master bedroom, but that’s a project for another time.
+I’m hoping to add some DIY Wooden Beams like we did in our master bedroom, but that’s a project for another time down the road.

-Next the walls were repaired, primed, painted with two coats of my Noting Grace Color Collection with Romabio Paints.
+Next the walls were repaired, primed, painted with two coats of Romabio Interior Paint.

 This color is called Grace Note.